pragmint/open-practices/practices/migrate-to-monorepo.md

 ## Metrics & Signals

-You know this practice is making a positive impact if...
+### Fast & Measurable

-- ...lead time for changes that span multiple repositories decreases.
+Within weeks, the lead time for changes spanning multiple repositories should decrease.
+By consolidating services into a monorepo, cross-cutting changes can be made without repo-hopping or chaining pull requests across repos, reducing coordination overhead and speeding up delivery.
 Tools like [DX](https://getdx.com/platform/data-lake/), [Jellyfish](https://jellyfish.co/platform/engineering-metrics/), or others can measure these sort of lead time changes.
 Custom solutions can also be built using data from project planning tools like [JIRA](https://community.atlassian.com/forums/App-Central-articles/Cycle-Time-and-Lead-Time-in-Jira-Productivity-Measurement-with/ba-p/1905845), [Monday](https://monday.com/blog/project-management/what-is-lead-time/), or others.

-- ...developer sentiment around ease of integrating changes when working across services has improved.
-This can be measured using a simple tool like [Google Forms](https://workspace.google.com/products/forms/) or [Typeform](https://www.typeform.com/), or it can be integrated into more robust tools like [DX](https://getdx.com/) or [Jellyfish](https://jellyfish.co/).
+### Slow & Intangible

-You'll want to ensure you have both a baseline measurement and an updated measurement after a month or so of experimenting with this practice.
+Over time, the system's service boundaries should feel cleaner because refactoring those boundaries becomes easier.
+Poor service boundaries can be removed with less friction when everything lives in one repo.
+On the flipside, teams can more quickly extract new services with the shared tooling, configuration, and build setup.

 ## How to Gain Traction